cristiansimioni/SIFTObjectDist/README.md

 ## Paper

-:page_with_curl: If you're interested on this application, you can find the full paper [here](paper/paper.pdf) (in Portuguese :brazil:)
+:page_with_curl: If you're interested on this application, you can read the full paper [here](paper/paper.pdf) (in Portuguese :brazil:)